 We strive for success in all we do

-As a sales consigment in 2018 Stonehaven Steadings sold 18 horses for a total of $3.2 million for an average sale price of $150,000.
+As a sales consignment in 2018 Stonehaven Steadings sold 18 horses for a total of $3.2 million for an average sale price of $150,000.

-As a farm we've bred and raised Champion and stallion Shanghai Bbobby, raised a Kentcuky stallion in Daredevil, multiple of Graded Stakes horses, 18% GSH from all horses to race:
+As a farm we've bred and raised Champion and stallion Shanghai Bobby, raised a Kentucky stallion in Daredevil, multiple of Graded Stakes horses, 18% GSH from all horses to race: